 Survey of representative Latin American prose fiction from the Colonial period to the present.
 Conducted in Spanish.
+Prerequisite: SPA 333 or permission of instructor.

 SPA 437 Hispanic Film

 Introduction to Spanish and Latin American films focusing on their artistic value as well as their relationship to literature, social and political issues, cultural differences, morals, and ethics.
 Emphasis on development of reading, writing, speaking, and listening skills.
 Prerequisite: SPA 333 or permission of instructor.